Azure/InnovationEngine/scenarios/ocd/CreateLinuxVMSSwithAppGW/README.md

 ### Test the page

 The below command shows you the public IP of your Application Gateway.
-You can cpaste the IP adress to a browser page for testing.
+You can paste the IP adress to a browser page for testing.

 ```bash
 az network public-ip show --resource-group $MY_RESOURCE_GROUP_NAME --name $MY_APPGW_PUBLIC_IP_NAME --query [ipAddress]  --output tsv